The Airmen's Stories - S/Ldr. W A J Satchell

 On 1st May 1942 Satchell went to Air HQ Malta.
 He was awarded the DSO (gazetted 6th October 1942) and took no further part in operations.

-He stayed in the RAF postwar and in late 1950 was awarded the Polonia Rostiruta, the highest award possible from the Polish Government-in-Exile in London.
+In late 1950 he was awarded the Polonia Rostiruta, the highest award possible from the Polish Government-in-Exile in London.
 The only other Britons so honoured were Churchill, Dowding and Sir Charles Portal.

 Satchell retired from the RAF on 1st July 1956 as a Group Captain.